kovaxis/abs-mouse/README.md

    Go to `Settings > Developer Options` and enable USB Debugging.
 2. Plug in your android device to your computer through a USB cable.
+   Unlock your device and allow for USB Debugging to connect, a popup window should appear asking for your approval if you hadn't done it before.
 3. Open the app in your device first.
 4. Run the desktop app in your computer.